Marketing mix modeling: Challenges and opportunities

+Other challenges to consider include data limitations (limited amounts of data and correlated input variables), as well as selection bias (e.g. ad targeting, seasonality, and funnel effects).

 Limitations

 While marketing mix models provide much useful information, there are two key areas in which these models have limitations that should be taken into account by all of those that use these models for decision making purposes.
 These limitations, discussed more fully below, include: